 A second caveat.
 This post is about men and women, but there are other minorities who are also not represented.
 I didn’t ask for race in the post (another takeaway for next time), otherwise, I would have been able to make some additional insights.
 That’s on me for not thinking about it initially.

 There is a lot of data to parse through.
 In this post, I’ll be mostly focused on the question:

 How does the salary difference between men and women impact financial independence or early retirement?

-Luckily there’s plenty of data points for each person to evaluate this including gender, age, salary, spending, investment total and more.
-This wealth of data is all anonymized (if you opt out, your stats won’t be shown).
+Luckily there are plenty of data points for each person to evaluate this including gender, age, salary, spending, investment total and more.
+This wealth of data is all anonymized (if you opt-out, your stats won’t be shown).

 One of the questions within the guide is about what stage people during their life.
 The options are:

 - I’m saving money for retirement.

 All of the respondents I’ll use in this guide are in the “I’m saving for retirement” group.
 What I’m not accounting for is people who choose to leave the workforce.